Lab321IsOne/AI_Module_SampleCode/README.md

    3. the object's type
    4. the object's confidence level

-## Sample Code Files Hierarchy and Usage Description
+## Sample Code File Hierarchy and Description
 Here is the graph presents the file hierarchy of this sample code:

 <img src="./readme_pic/sample_code_architecture.svg">